archerImagine/6.00SC/Lec_15/ReadMe.md

 * Falls of symmetrically.
 * Normal Distribution is often called **Bell Curve**, because of the way it looks.

+The above figure is not exactly a Normal distribution, because it is not symmetric on both side of mean.

 Normal Distribution is used to create probabilistic models for 2 reason.

 * It has Nice mathematical property.